 Despite its strange appearance, this is actually a star projector!

-The projector comes as a kit designed to promote STEAM learning, and requires you to put together the electronic components as well as assembling the stand and shade (requires a Philip’s head screwdriver).
+The star projector comes as a kit designed to promote STEAM learning, and requires you to put together the electronic components as well as assembling the stand and shade (requires a Philip’s head screwdriver).

 The central lamp then shines through these, casting the image of the constellations onto your walls.